Llantwit Fardre: Sport

 Llantwit Fardre has rugby union, association football, cricket and netball clubs.
-Llantwit Fardre RFC are a rugby union team who play in the WRU Division 1 East Central; Llantwit Fardre AFC are a local football club that have a team playing in the South Wales Amateur Football League.
+Llantwit Fardre RFC are a rugby union team who play in the WRU Division 1 East Central; Llantwit Fardre AFC are a local football club that have a team playing in the South Wales Premier Football League.

 Local government

 Llantwit Fardre is the name of a community ward for Llantwit Fardre Community Council, electing four of the twelve community councillors.
-Llantwit Fardre Parish Council was originally formed under the 1894 Local Government Act, with the first meeting held on 1 January 1895.
+Llantwit Fardre Parish Council was originally formed under the Local Government Act 1894, with the first meeting held on 1 January 1895.
 It became a community council in 1974, after local government re-organisation, when Welsh parish councils were re-titled.
 The council have the motto, "Goreu arf arf ddysg" ("The best tools are the tools for learning"), carved over the entrance to the Carnegie Hall.

 Llantwit Fardre is also the name of a county ward to Rhondda Cynon Taf County Borough Council, with boundaries matching the community ward, covering Llantwit Fardre village and Efail Isaf.
 The ward elects two county councillors.
 On 2 May 2008, Joel James, a British Conservative Party politician became the first Tory councillor to be elected to the county council for the Llantwit Fardre seat.